 Go Greek at Tiffin University

 Greek life at Tiffin University has increased in both the number of individuals who pledge and also in the number of organizations.
-There are currently two fraternities and three sororities, each adding their unique attributes, causes, and events to campus life.
+There are currently two sororities, one society and one fraternity, each adding their unique attributes, causes, and events to campus life.
 Each organization is required to participate in community service as well as host campus events and fundraisers, with many of these events becoming popular traditions at TU.

 Alpha Iota is an international business sorority at TU where the sisters stress the importance of scholarship, loyalty, and cooperation among all members.
 The Alpha’s support and work with the American Red Cross and Autism awareness.